Citywest: History

 Citywest was launched as a project by Davy Hickey Properties, comprising developer Brendan Hickey and clients of Davy Stockbrokers around 1990, working with entrepreneur and landowner Jim Mansfield.
 The promoters secured land in the rural Kingswood and Brownsbarn areas near the N7 national road and targeted a mixed development, initially comprising a business park and a hotel and golf course complex, which eventually included some on-course accommodation.
 The concept was later extended, working with Harcourt Developments and Mansfield's HSS venture.
 Harcourt and HSS provided 55% of the 150 million euro funding for the Luas light line extension to pass through the site.
 As of 2011, Davy Hickey Properties had secured permission for 150 residential units, along with two shops and more offices, and while HSS had gone into receivership, development of the site continued.

-Major companies based at Citywest have included Pfizer, SAP, Unilever, Independent News and Media (the main printing plant is visible from the N7), and Eir, who moved their headquarters to the campus.
+Major companies based at Citywest have included Pfizer, SAP, Unilever, Independent News and Media (the former main printing plant is visible from the N7), and Eir, who moved their headquarters to the campus.

-After the hotel and conference centre complex went into receivership they were subject to various negotiations before being acquired by Tetrarch Capital in 2017.
+After the hotel and conference centre complex went into receivership, they were subject to various negotiations before being acquired by Tetrarch Capital in 2017.
 The two golf courses were modified a number of times, but by 2017 were described in a report of Ireland's Competition and Consumer Protection Commission as disused.